 I thank you for coming along for the ride, and I genuinely look forward to learning and growing together with all of you.

 Rose Lagacé is a production designer based in Toronto, Canada.
-Rose made a choice to pursue filmmaking at the age of fourteen and later graduated from Niagara College of Applied Arts & Technology having studied film theory and art history before moving to Toronto in 2005.
+Rose chose to pursue filmmaking at the age of fourteen and later graduated from Niagara College of Applied Arts & Technology having studied film theory and art history before moving to Toronto to pursue filmmaking.